picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

               destination='test\${PLASTER_PARAM_ModuleName}.Tests.ps1' />
 ```

-Like *file*, *templatefile* is going to copy the source file in the Plaster template 'test\Module.T.ps1' over to the destination.
+Like file, templatefile is going to copy the source file in the Plaster template 'test\Module.T.ps1' over to the destination.
 You can see because it is referencing the Plaster variable `$PLASTER_PARAM_ModuleName` that when the file gets copied to the destination it's going to be given the new name of '<modulename>.Tests.ps1'.

 So that gets the file there with the correct file name, but where did the expansion / token replacement happen?

-Remember inside Pester test that got created how the first line was `$ModuleManifestName = 'PSEphos.psd1'`?
+Inside Pester test that got created the first line was `$ModuleManifestName = 'PSEphos.psd1'` and it was done automatically without our help!

-Lets look at line 1 in the source file of the Plaster template (test/Module.T.ps1)...
+Let's look at line 1 in the source file of the Plaster template (test/Module.T.ps1)...

 ```powershell
 $ModuleManifestName = '<%=$PLASTER_PARAM_ModuleName%>.psd1'